Loading, please wait...

 Why is an appraisal even necessary?
 Isn't a formal inspection enough?
 No, an inspection may indicate some issues with the structure or systems within the building, but it never gives a "fair market price" for the property, nor does it put the home into the proper context of the surrounding neighborhood.
 Only a qualified home appraiser will understand the many different elements that combine to make a home worth more or less than the asking price.

 According to MortgageNewsDaily.com, the national average cost for an appraisal by a licensed professional is between $300 and $400 and should require roughly two hours of inspection time to complete.
 The website also points out that the intended buyer of the property should always demand a copy of the appraisal from the professional who drafted it.
 This is to help the buyer track the home appreciation that occurs after they purchase the property and make improvements.

 A good appraisal will sound and be neutral and objective, but it will also point out the ways in which the property can be negotiated to a lower cost.
 For example, the appraisal that comes in dramatically lower than the asking price is going to clearly indicate exactly why it is so, and the potential buyer can use these points when offering a more reasonable amount for the home.

 All appraisers are licensed by the states in which they practice, and the best will indicate that they work in conjunction with the Code of Professional Appraisal Practice of the Appraisal Institute.
 If the appraisal is worth the cost it is going to be a multi-page document that is organized clearly and which gives the information that the lender requires within the first two pages.
 After that it should be broken down into the following categories:

-Cost to hire a home appraiser may vary depending on the state or city.
+Cost to hire a home appraiser varies greatly by region (and even by zipcode).
 Get free estimates from real estate appraisers in your city.